 Holafly is one of the virtual stores where you can purchase an eSIM card.
-The purchase process is very simple, and you only need to visit their website, choose the data plan that best suits your trip, and complete the purchase process.
+You only need to visit their website, choose the data plan that best suits you, and complete the purchase process.
 The Holafly eSIM card for Canada has the following characteristics:

 - High-speed connection in Toronto, Quebec, Vancouver, and all of Canada.

 - Unlimited data plans are available.

 - You receive the QR code to connect immediately.

 - Easy to configure, with no registrations or subscriptions.

 - It connects to the best Canadian carrier network.